Skip to content

 serviceaccounts CRUD Creates per-instance ServiceAccount for pod identity

-events create, patch Records reconciliation events
+events create, patch, update Records reconciliation events

 deployments CRUD Manages component Deployments